CsBigDataHub/working-with-vim/pages/git.md

 By default, Vim provides no integration with git, all functionality is provided by plugins.
 There are a wide range of plugins and features to choose from, so your setup will depend on what you want to do.

 I prefer to do my gitting on the command-line, so I know exactly what is happening.
-However, there are still a few plugins that I use to make things a bit easier.
+However, there are still a few plugins that I use to make things easier.

 ## View Git Changes